By Wendy Stoltz / Last Modified On January 15, 2023

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.

 The best method really is to weigh the gluten-free flour but I don’t have the ingredient weights for all my recipes yet.

 Gluten-Free Pecan Pie is a magical pie.
 More chemistry then magic but it’s magical the way that you can mix the right ingredients together and the pecans float to the top of the pie, while the center turns into a yummy thick filling.

 Can I use coconut oil in gluten-free pecan pie?

-Yes, you can swap out the coconut oil for an equal amount of butter in this gluten-free pecan pie recipe.
-I’ve swapped the coconut oil for butter several times and it gives this gluten-free pecan pie a rich, buttery flavor.
-I haven’t tested this gluten-free pie with dairy-free butter.
+Yes, you can swap out the butter for equal amounts of coconut oil in this gluten-free pecan pie recipe.
+You can't taste the coconut oil and if you use butter it gives this gluten-free pecan pie a rich, buttery flavor.

 I would not recommend making the filling for this gluten-free pecan pie with a sugar free sweetener like stevia, or truvia.
 It won't set up the way it needs to.

 You can substitute with coconut sugar or maple sugar if needed.